Fruit Slaw in a Cabbage Bowl Recipe

-This fresh recipe from Darlene Markel turns ho-hum coleslaw on its head—in more ways than one!
-I take the traditional blend of vegetables for that dish and mix in juicy fruit pieces," begins the Stayton, Oregon cook.
+This fresh recipe from Darlene Brenden turns ho-hum coleslaw on its head—in more ways than one!
+I take the traditional blend of vegetables for that dish and mix in juicy fruit pieces," begins the Salem, Oregon cook.
 "Then I serve the salad inside a hollowed-out cabbage.
 Both the flavor and "bowl" never fail to draw compliments.

 - 1 medium head cabbage

 - 1 can (11 ounces) mandarin oranges, drained

 - 1 can (8 ounces) pineapple chunks, drained